Spotlight: Program Series with Dr. Stephanie E. Chang

 The technical courses give students the tools and skills to address complex infrastructure problems.
 Our students gain an understanding of how policies regulate urban systems, and they study the wide-ranging considerations that go into designing, constructing, operating and maintaining our built infrastructure.
 They explore how our cities’ infrastructure contributes – both positively and negatively – to social, economic and environmental impacts.
 And much of this learning happens through collaborative industry-led projects where students work in teams to address real-world problems.

 But what truly sets our program apart from a traditional master’s degree is the integration of courses on business foundations, strategy, project management and data analysis.
 Our industry partners tell us the skills developed through these classes create well-rounded professionals with the technical perspectives and business insight to make strategic decisions, lead teams and manage complex and evolving projects.

 Our program is also innovative in allowing professionals to shift and expand their knowledge base.
 We have civil engineers who want to explore urban planning and we have urban planners who want to learn more about technical systems.
 We’re giving early- and mid-career professionals an opportunity to broaden their horizons and gain new skills they’ve not had the chance to develop in either their first degree or their professional careers.

 Learn more about how the MEL in Urban Systems can help you lead change in your industry, giving you the technical knowledge, foundational business skills and leadership confidence to excel in your career.
-UBC also offers the MEL in other sector-specific programs, including advanced materials manufacturing, clean energy engineering, dependable software systems, high performance buildings, integrated water management, and naval architecture and marine engineering.
+UBC also offers the MEL in sector-specific programs, including Clean Energy Engineering, Dependable Software Systems, High Performance Buildings, Integrated Water Management, Naval Architecture and Marine Engineering, and Sustainable Process Engineering.